dp1xter/Abelian-sandpile-model/README.md

 # Abelian sandpile model

 Based on the input data passed in the command line as arguments, `.bmp` images of the sandpile are generated at a given frequency.

+**4-bit color encoding is used.**

 # Command line arguments
 - **--input=, -i** - source `.tsv` file with input data (*coordinates* and *number* of grains of sand inside a given cell).